michaelssavage/michaels-notes/content/projects/sports-goods-shop.md

 CRUD app focused on the frontend which is used for managing social ads on Facebook.
 Starting from a JSON array of products, I can create many new ads based off of these products.
 The focus wasn't on backend work or database but I still wanted data to persist so I opted for Firestore.
 It is a NoSQL db that can be queried pretty simply.

 Each ad consists of 1 or more pictures, a description, a headline, and a CTA (call to action).
-The ad is supposed to look like: https://admockups.com/facebook-ad-mockup
+The ad is supposed to look like: :pretty-link{ link="https://admockups.com/facebook-ad-mockup" external }

 - New ads can be created for a product.
 - Ads for a specific product can be viewed, edited, and deleted.